Back

 Each interruption means that we have to refocus our attention on what we are studying, which is both consuming and hard on the brain.
 In the worst case, we are unable to achieve a state of deep concentration at all when we are constantly interrupted, or we are simply too reactive to concentrate.

 The constant bombardment of stimuli is a big problem in today’s information society, but you can improve your own concentration especially by removing all possible distractions from your surroundings when your goal is to concentrate.
-Test here, how conducive or detrimental your environment is to concentration.

 4 – Develop a reading style that suits you, and avoid the myths about reading speed